-This fiery familiarity is so distinctive and impactful and it can feel like an burning electric surge infiltrating the veins and crevices of our minds at times even penetrating into our stomachs and limbs.
-However this is not what is actually going on in our minds.
+This fiery familiarity is so distinctive and impactful and it can feel like a burning electric surge infiltrating the veins and crevices of our minds at times even penetrating our stomachs and limbs.
+However, this is not what is going on in our minds.
 According to sciencedaily.com, “When we get angry, the heart rate, arterial tension and testosterone production increases, cortisol (the stress hormone) decreases, and the left hemisphere of the brain becomes more stimulated.”
-These reactions can cause us to say and do things that are not acceptable, not rational, not respectable and once we calm down we are forced to face the consequences of these actions.
+These reactions can cause us to say and do things that are not acceptable, not rational, or not respectable and once we calm down we are forced to face the consequences of these actions.

-Being human, we get to experience a spectrum of emotion.
+Being human, we get to experience a spectrum of emotions.
 It is one of the most beautiful parts of this thing called life.
 Sadness, joy, humor, pain, depression, angst, the list goes on.
-However, the opportunity to experience all life has to offer is ever sobering as it is exciting, feeling some emotions for prolonged periods of time is not beneficial to us.
-Feeling anger, rage, stress and aggression plays a key part in allowing us to process life’s moments, but the outcome of venting these can be detrimental to our personal and professional lives.
-Another key aspect to the human condition is the opportunity of betterment.
+However, the opportunity to experience all life has to offer is ever sobering as it is exciting, feeling some emotions for prolonged periods is not beneficial to us.
+Feeling anger, rage, stress, and aggression play a key part in allowing us to process life’s moments, but the outcome of venting these can be detrimental to our personal and professional lives.
+Another key aspect of the human condition is the opportunity for betterment.
 We can take experiences and allow them to make us better.
 A better businessman, a better cook, a better doctor, a better sister, a better father, a better friend, but most importantly a better human.

 To do so, we must come to the sobering reality that we are not perfect.
-We are going to fall and stumble, and hurt others and get hurt ourselves.
-We need to have a rationally realistic perspective of our actions in order to be able to condone the necessary change.
+We are going to fall and stumble, hurt others, and get hurt ourselves.
+We need to have a rationally realistic perspective of our actions to be able to condone the necessary change.
 Once this idea is settled in we can take action to control the destructive wildfire that is stress and anger.
 We can control those nerve pathways and regain our focus.
-One of the best ways to do this is adding intentionality into our self care.
+One of the best ways to do this is by adding intentionality into our self-care.
 An awesome tool to achieve this is the “forbrain machine”.
 Forbrain is a device that “trains the brain to be more attentive improving not only attention but auditory processing and sensory integration.” (https://www.forbrain.com/).
-Being aware of what we are saying, how we are saying it and when we are choosing those actions is an amazing tool to controlling the stress response.
+Being aware of what we are saying, how we are saying it and when we are choosing those actions is an amazing tool for controlling the stress response.

 Another way to do so is by practicing active awareness.
 Being aware of our mental state can help us avoid walking into triggers and can allow us to feel the stress response coming on so we can use tools and awareness to be more mindful and give us back some power in how we decide to act in situations.
-Instead of cursing out that driver we can take a deep breath to calm ourselves down.
-Instead of being disrespectful toward a coworker, we can treat them with grace allowing us to be the bigger person and not self incriminate by being passive aggressive and allow us to avoid an all consuming rage.
+Instead of cursing out that driver, we can take a deep breath to calm ourselves down.
+Instead of being disrespectful toward a coworker, we can treat them with grace allowing us to be the bigger person and not self incriminate by being passive-aggressive and allowing us to avoid an all-consuming rage.
 Or not be sleeping on the couch when your spouse comes home with a new wardrobe when rent is due.
 Tools used in the fennsystem will allow you to avoid and derail extended aggression before your extended aggression derails you.